ZRVc/Tufte-Like-Slopegraphs-in-D3-/README.md

 https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003nk

 The [stacked slopegraph for survival rates](https://zrvc.github.io/Tufte-Like-Slopegraphs-in-D3-/TufteGillSansStyle.html) was pretty easy to do, but the graph of government receipts was harder.
+I developed it into a constrained optimization problem, where I minimise the sum of squared distances between the points and their ideal positions, while imposing a minimum distance between the labels and ensuring that the slopes are all drawn on the same scale.
 Here is my attempt:

 ### Tufte's Web Version (Left) vs My Version C (Purple):